hyperledger-labs/orion-server/docs/getting-started/transactions/gosdk/datatx.md

 > As a pre-requisite, we need to first [create a connection](./../../pre-requisite/gosdk#creating-a-connection-to-the-orion-cluster) and [open a database session](./../../pre-requisite/gosdk#opening-a-database-session).

+> In addition to this example, you can download and use the data transaction example from the go-sdk examples folder: [orion-sdk-go/examples/api/simple_tx/simple_tx.go](https://github.com/hyperledger-labs/orion-sdk-go/blob/main/examples/api/simple_tx/simple_tx.go)

-Once a [database session](./../../pre-requisite/gosdk#opening-a-database-session) is created, we can call `session.DataTx()` to start the data transaction context.
-On this transaction context, we have the support for following method calls:
+Once a [database session](./../../pre-requisite/gosdk#opening-a-database-session) is created, a call to `session.DataTx()` will create new data transaction context and thus will start a new data transaction.
+The data transaction context provides following methods to calls:

 ```go
 type DataTxContext interface {